 Sometimes, the issue of attorney’s fees determines whether a person is able to successfully pursue a Quiet Title action.
 In Arizona, a person who is successful in a Quiet Title action may receive an award of attorney’s fees against the losing party if certain prerequisites are met.

 In order to prove that a quit claim deed was properly tendered, the tender should be made properly.
 Evidentiary problems arise if a tender is not properly made.
 An experienced litigation attorney should be consulted to avoid evidentiary problems.

-In Arizona, a quiet title action is subject to certain statutory requirements.
-The Arizona statutes authorizing a quiet title lawsuit may be found in Title 12, Chapter 8, Article 1.
+In Arizona, a Quiet Title action is subject to certain statutory requirements.
+The Arizona statutes authorizing a Quiet Title lawsuit may be found in Title 12, Chapter 8, Article 1.

-Arizona Revised Statutes, Section 12-1103 states:
+Arizona Revised Statutes, Section 12-1103 should be reviewed.

-Arizona Revised Statutes, Section 12-1104 states:
+Arizona Revised Statutes, Section 12-1104 should be reviewed.